mayank-00/weather-and-news/README.md

 Step 5: Now go to root directory of the project in terminal and run ```npm i``` to install all dependencies

+### Create Accounts
+* Create mongodb cloud account with https://account.mongodb.com/account/register.
+You can then follow the steps after signing up to create a database.
+* Create account on OpenWeatherMap with https://home.openweathermap.org/users/sign_in to generate API key to fetch weather information.
+* Create account on NewsAPI with https://newsapi.org/ to generate API key to fetch news articles

 ### Prepare to start server
-Create a .env file as .dummy.env and updates the config as required.
-Alos create mongodb clound account with https://account.mongodb.com/account/register.
-You can then follow the steps after signing up to create a database.
-Take these credentials and set into .env file.
+Create a .env file with envs same as .dummy.env and updates the config as required.
+Take these credentials / API keys and set into .env file.

 ## Usage
 Now upto this point we have everything installed we need to run the project.
 So run command ```npm start``` to run the project server.
 And to test run ```npm test```